 They are simply a vining cultivar of edible beans.
 Both bush and pole beans have several options of beans and flowers to choose from—there’s yellow, purple, and green pods.
 Dozens of heirloom varieties provide an array of option for every climate and culinary need.

 Both bush and pole bean plants produce “green beans,” and dried bean varieties come in bush or pole varieties as well.

-- Avoid spraying the foliage, and mulch pole beans when they are 5-6 inches high to provide even moisture.
+Avoid spraying the foliage, and mulch them when they are 5-6 inches high to provide even moisture.

 Green beans deliver a hearty dose of protein; vitamins A, K, and C; manganese; fiber; magnesium, and potassium, to name just a few.
 Plant in your garden a week or two after the last frost, and protect if temperatures happen to drop again–pole bean plants will suffer if frosted.
 Amend your soil with compost and sow beans in the most well-drained area of your yard–they hate getting their feet wet.